- Completed project

-- Co-developing a seaweed sector framework for Aotearoa New Zealand, incorporating EBM principles.
+- Are co-developing a seaweed sector framework for Aotearoa New Zealand, incorporating EBM principles.

-- Testing the framework using seaweed case studies to understand how it can effectively operate across different scales (eg, local, regional, national and small to large businesses).
+- Are testing the framework using seaweed case studies to understand how it can effectively operate across different scales (eg local, regional, national and small to large businesses).

 The Sustainable Seas Challenge defines a ‘blue economy’ as:

-Marine activities that generate economic value and contribute positively to social, cultural and ecological well-being.
+Marine activities that generate economic value and contribute positively to ecological, cultural and social well-being.